The process of voluntary return and reintegration

 Once you have finalized your plans with the counselor, and booked your flight, you will receive financial assistance for the journey.

 In case you have a medical problem, a medical escort and care as well as arrival assistance can be organized.
-In some countries, IOM can also assist you with your onward journey or offer temporary accommodation.
-Where unaccompanied minors are concerned, IOM examines the situation carefully and organizes for them to be picked up at their arrival.
+In some countries, our cooperation partners can also assist you with your onward journey or offer temporary accommodation.
+Where unaccompanied minors are concerned, the Federal Office for Migration and Refugees examines the situation carefully and organizes for them to be picked up at their arrival.

 8After arrival: Your reintegration